phi1-h/price-tracker/README.rst

 A  project that exists as an aid to monitor any product price on amazon.

 This is my first project, please contribute and be nice :)
-I will add examples soon on how to use my Price Tracker,
+I will add examples soon on how to use my Price Tracker

 ----

 This is the README file for the project.